Pink Floral Button Blog Candy

 Once I finished this, I thought it looked kind of plain…like it needed a little something.
 So I just added in a mixture of white and light blue glitter, and that did the trick.

-Make a Wish Jar Glitter
+Make a Wish Glass Jar Glitter

 Your Make a Wish Bottles or Jars would be great for kids’ birthdays.
 When it’s time to blow out their birthday cake candles, have them write their wish on some paper and stick it in the jar.
 Then put the jar away for safe-keeping until their next birthday.
 You can pull out the jar for them next year and have them read the wish to see if it came true, and then they can add a new wish for the new birthday.
 Just an idea. ;)

-Altered Art Panel
+Cherish Friends Altered Art

 After experimenting with some gel medium transfers using transparencies, one of the images I transferred was of three little girls.
 I had hoped the image would transfer in black, but it came out rather pink instead.
 Not sure if that’s due to the ink in my inkjet printer, or due to the gel medium I used (or both).
 But I still liked the image and decided I’d do something with it and try to work with pink and black as the primary colors.
 What I came up with was this altered art piece on a scrap chipboard panel I had laying around (click on the image for a full version).
 I’m calling this Cherish Friends.

-Altered Art Cherish Friends
+Cherish Friends Altered Art

 I covered the chipboard panel with a vintage-looking piece of scrapbook paper; it’s mostly black and white, but there are some hints of pink and light brown in it too, so it looks a bit distressed.
 Then I took some Tim Holz Distress Ink and darkened the edges of the chipboard, and the edges of the scrapbook paper.